 Exchange Programs are available to all Deakin students, including international, postgraduate and off-campus students.

 To be eligible to apply for an Exchange Program:

-- Undergraduate students must have completed at least 8 credit points toward their current Deakin degree.
+Undergraduate students must have completed at least 8 credit points toward their current Deakin degree.
 4 Credits for Prior Learning can be counted towards this requirement.

 Students may apply for a Trimester or Year-long Exchange Program, starting either Trimester 1 or Trimester 2.